faithvoid/script.cortanacompanion/README.md

 - (Optional) To run this on every boot, copy "CortanaCompanion.service" to /etc/systemd/system & type "sudo systemctl enable CortanaCompanion", then Cortana Companion should launch every boot!

 ## Xbox Instructions:
-- Extract CortanaDisplay into any Q:\scripts\CortanaCompanion
+- Extract CortanaCompanion into Q:\scripts\CortanaCompanion
 - Modify the IP address section in "stats.py" to point to the IP address of your Raspberry Pi
 - Launch "default.py" from the Scripts manager in XBMC and select "Start Cortana Companion", and select "Stop Cortana Companion" to stop the script.
 - You should immediately start seeing stats on your Raspberry Pi display!
 Note that this does nothing outside of XBMC, so that means when you're in-game your system stats won't update until you boot into XBMC again!